nguyenquivinhquang/OOP-rereversi-game/README.md

 git clone https://github.com/nguyenquivinhquang/OOP-rereversi-game.git
 ```
 ## Run
 Navigate to the repository folder.
-Nagivate to the src folder where the OOP-rereversi-game.jar file is located.
+Click on OOP-rereversi-game.jar.
 # Gameplay
 ## Player vs Player
 The basic mode in which two players can play together.